-- shall afford to the Church Attorney and to the Respondent reasonable opportunity to present evidence, argue and respond to argument, conduct cross-examination and submit rebuttal evidence; and - 7. may, at the discretion of the Hearing Panel, give persons other than the Church Attorney and the Respondent opportunity to present oral or written statements at the hearing. - c.
+- 4. may take official notice of any facts that could be judicially noticed, including records of other proceedings; - 5. may not exclude evidence solely because it is hearsay; - 6. shall afford to the Church Attorney and to the Respondent reasonable opportunity to present evidence, argue and respond to argument, conduct cross-examination and submit rebuttal evidence; and - 7. may, at the discretion of the Hearing Panel, give persons other than the Church Attorney and the Respondent opportunity to present oral or written statements at the hearing. - c.
 Nothing in this section shall preclude the exercise of discretion by the president in taking measures appropriate to preserve the integrity of the hearing.

-- Sanctions. - a.
+Sanctions Sec.
+11. a.
 The Hearing Panel shall have the authority, upon reasonable notice, to impose sanctions on the Respondent, the Respondent's counsel, or the Church Attorney, for conduct that the Hearing Panel deems to be disruptive, dilatory, or otherwise contrary to the integrity of the proceedings.
 If the conduct in question is that of the Respondent's counsel, notice shall be given to the following: the Respondent, Respondent's counsel, and Respondent's Advisor.
 If the conduct in question is that of the Church Attorney, notice shall be given to each of the Church Attorney, the Bishop Diocesan, and the person or Diocesan body with authority to remove or replace the Church Attorney.
-If the conduct is that of the Respondent, notice shall be given to each of the Church Attorney, the Bishop Diocesan, Respondent's counsel, Respondent's Advisor, and Respondent. - b.
+If the conduct is that of the Respondent, notice shall be given to each of the Church Attorney, the Bishop Diocesan, Respondent's counsel, Respondent's Advisor, and Respondent.

+b.
 Any sanction must be proportionate to the underlying misconduct.
-Sanctions that may be imposed pursuant to Canon IV.13.11.a include, but are not limited to: - 1. amending a scheduling order; - 2. limiting discovery; - refusing to allow the disobedient party to support or oppose claims or defenses;
+Sanctions that may be imposed pursuant to Canon IV.13.11.a include, but are not limited to:

-- 4. refusing to allow the disobedient party to introduce certain matters into evidence; - 5. striking claims or defenses or responses; or - 6. disqualification of counsel.
+- 1. amending a scheduling order; - 2. limiting discovery; - 3. refusing to allow the disobedient party to support or oppose claims or defenses; - 4. refusing to allow the disobedient party to introduce certain matters into evidence; - 5. striking claims or defenses or responses; or - 6. disqualification of counsel.